plane-watch/pw-website/content/behind_the_scenes/index.md

 The map view is based on the [OpenLayers] framework which provides a high-performance interface to the HTML Canvas API or WebGL.

+## In Conclusion ##

+We are aiming to launch our new UI (currently accessible via [https://beta.plane.watch][beta]) in December of 2023.
+At this point in time, our private [GitHub repositories][pwgithub] will become public, making this project fully open source.

+### How Can I Get Involved? ###

+* [Join our Discord][pwdiscord].
+Come say G'day!
+* [Become a Feeder][pwgettingstarted].
+Share your ADSB data!
+* [Contribute Financially][pwpatreon].
+Help us fund our server and hosting costs!
+* Submit code to our repositories.
+We would recommend discussing your proposed code changes in our Discord prior to submitting any pull requests.

 <!-- links -->
 [docker_planewatch]: https://github.com/plane-watch/docker-plane-watch "Docker Plane Watch"
 [beast protocol]: https://github.com/firestuff/adsb-tools/blob/master/protocols/beast.md